DFRobot/DFRobot_STS3X/python/raspberrypi/README.md

     def set_freq(self,  freq=FREQ_1HZ)

     '''
-       @brief Set the heater on
+       @brief Turn the heater on
     '''
     def set_heater_on(self)

     '''
-       @brief Set the heater off
+       @brief Turn the heater off
     '''
     def set_heater_off(self)

     '''
-       @brief Break the ongoing work of the sensor to wait the next command
+       @brief Break off the ongoing work of the sensor to wait the next command
     '''
     def sensor_break(self)